 Tony also had a passion to "keep jazz alive" so it was not enough for Tony just to be a professional musician.
 He had to give back and he did that in a way that can not be matched by many.
 Tony Williams started a jazz theory and music program in his school; Ada H. Lewis Middle School Jazz Band.
 Not long after, he started his own jazz theory and music program that is now known as the Mount Airy Cultural Center, Inc. which he is the founder and director.
 Link on to www.maccjazz.org to get more information about the Mount Airy Cultural Center, Inc.

 TONY'S MUSIC CAREER Tony Williams became a household name in the Philly area in the 60's as he played in the major jazz hot spots.
 He was in high demand to be the featured saxophonist in many bands.
-He later contracted with Kenny Gamble and Leon Huff of Philadelphia International Records as he can be found on many of the Philly International's hits with Billy Paul, MFSB, Blue Magic, Intruders, Harold Melvin & The Blue Notes and the O'Jays.
+He connected with Kenny Gamble and Leon Huff of Philadelphia International Records in the early 70's as he is featured on sax and flute on many of the Philly International's hits with MFSB, Billy Paul, Blue Magic, Intruders, Harold Melvin & The Blue Notes and the O'Jays.

 Tony Williams has a recording career of his own as he has produced 2 signature albums of his own; "Thank GOD For Jazz" and "Homecoming".